Privacy Policy

 Duration of data storage

-The data processed by us is stored for the duration of the existence and processing of the contractual relationship and in compliance with statutory retention periods.
-These are, in particular, retention obligations under commercial and tax law in accordance with the German Commercial Code (HGB) and the German Fiscal Code (AO).
+The data we process is stored for the duration of the existence and execution of the contractual relationship and in compliance with statutory retention periods.
+These are, in particular, commercial and tax law retention obligations under the German Commercial Code (HGB) and the German Fiscal Code (AO).
 The regular retention and documentation periods are up to ten years.
-If there is no contractual relationship, we only process the data for as long as the specific purpose requires.
+If no contractual relationship is established, we only process the data for as long as the specific purpose requires.

 Cookies